mosip/documentation/docs/overview.md

 # Overview

+Inji Mobile wallet is a mobile application specifically created to streamline all types of identification and credentials into one digital wallet.
+This innovative solution allows for identity verification through a straightforward selfie.
+It has capabilities for issuance to certify anyone or anything, verification toolkit, and governance & trust frameworks.

+It offers a secure, trustworthy, and dependable mobile Verifiable Credentials wallet designed to fulfil the following functions:
 Inji stands as a secure, trustworthy, and dependable mobile Verifiable Credentials wallet designed to fulfil the following functions:

 * Download and **store Verifiable credentials (VC)** securely within the wallet.